-Irvin-House VineyardsCharleston’s only winery.
+Irvin-House VineyardsCharleston's only estate winery.
 Open Tuesday-Saturday 10am-5pm.
-Visitors can taste authentic southern wine, visit the vineyards and stroll through the property, tastings every 30 min.
-Children and pets welcome, feel free to bring a picnic.
-Closed January.
+Visitors can taste authentic southern wine, visit the animals and stroll through the vineyard.
+Tastings every 30 minutes.
+Children and pets welcome!
+Feel free to bring a picnic.

 Magnolia CemeteryThe oldest cemetery in Charleston, founded in 1849 on the banks of the Cooper River, is inhabited by generations of southern leaders.
 On the National Register of Historic Places.
 Visitors are welcome.
 8:00 am-5:00 pm.
 Free.